Inverting Integers in Tambara Functors: Introduction

 \section{Introduction}

-Tambara functors are ``equivariant generalizations'' of commutative rings, in the following sense: for each finite group $G$, there is a notion of ``$G$-Tambara functor'', and when $G$ is trivial group, this notion coincides with that of a commutative ring.
+Tambara functors are equivariant generalizations of commutative rings, in the following sense: for each finite group $G$, there is a notion of \emph{$G$-Tambara functors}, and this notion coincides with that of commutative rings when $G$ is the trivial group.

-The data of a $G$-Tambara functor $T$ consists of a collection of commutative rings $T(G/H)$, one for each subgroup $H$ of $G$, together with: \begin{enumerate} \item for each inclusion $H \leq K$ of subgroups of $G$: \begin{enumerate} \item a ring homomorphism $\res_H^K : T(G/K) \to T(G/H)$, \item a homomorphism of additive groups $\tr_H^K : T(G/H) \to T(G/K)$, and \item a homomorphism of multiplicative monoids $\nm_H^K : T(G/H) \to T(G/K)$; \end{enumerate} \item for each element $g \in G$ and each subgroup $H \leq G$, an isomorphism of rings $\conj_{g,H} : T(G/H) \to T(G/gHg^{-1})$. \end{enumerate} These data must satisfy a long list of axioms -- we refer the reader to \cite{Strickland} for a clear introduction to the theory of Tambara functors.
+The data of a $G$-Tambara functor $T$ consists of a collection of commutative rings $T(G/H)$, one for each subgroup $H$ of $G$, together with: \begin{enumerate} \item for each inclusion $H \leq K$ of subgroups of $G$: \begin{enumerate} \item a ring homomorphism $\res_H^K : T(G/K) \to T(G/H)$, \item a homomorphism of additive groups $\tr_H^K : T(G/H) \to T(G/K)$, and \item a homomorphism of multiplicative monoids $\nm_H^K : T(G/H) \to T(G/K)$; \end{enumerate} \item for each element $g \in G$ and each subgroup $H \leq G$, an isomorphism of rings $\conj_{g,H} : T(G/H) \to T(G/gHg^{-1})$. \end{enumerate} These data must satisfy a long list of axioms -- we refer the reader to \cite{Tambara} for the original definition of Tambara functors, and \cite{Strickland} for a thorough introduction to the theory of Tambara functors.

-Fixing a finite group $G$, the category of $G$-Tambara functors is a multi-sorted variety in the sense of universal algebra\footnote{Indeed, the category of $G$-Tambara functors is best defined as the category of algebras for a certain multi-sorted Lawvere theory.}.
+Fixing a finite group $G$, the category of $G$-Tambara functors is a multi-sorted variety in the sense of universal algebra\footnote{Indeed, the category of $G$-Tambara functors is best defined as the category of algebras for a certain multi-sorted Lawvere theory.
+We refer the reader to \cite[Chapter 3]{Adamek-Rosicky} for an introduction to the theory of multi-sorted varieties.} \cite[Proof of Proposition 4.3]{AlgClosed}.
 In particular, one can perform all sorts of universal constructions: quotients by ideals, localizations by inverting elements, direct products, etc. are well-defined notions in the category of $G$-Tambara functors.

 This note addresses the following question, which we answer in the affirmative: \begin{question} Let $T$ be a $G$-Tambara functor and $k$ an integer.
 One may either: \begin{enumerate} \item localize $T$ by inverting the element $k$ in the ring $T(G/e)$, or \item localize $T$ by inverting the element $k$ in the ring $T(G/G)$. \end{enumerate} Do these produce the same result, up to isomorphism? \end{question}